Mentor Areas

 Description:

-Dr. Caroline Jones and select undergraduate researcher assistants will observe primates on exhibit at the zoo, and collect behavioral data using ZooMonitor™ software.
+Dr. Caroline Jones and select undergraduate researcher assistants will observe a group of white-handed gibbons (Hylobates lar) housed at the Philadelphia Zoo., and collect behavioral data using ZooMonitor™ software.
 This data will then be used to create time/activity budgets for each individual and/or primate species.
 For those internal states not observable (stress, comfort), urine and fecal samples will be collected by zoo staff for further analysis of hormones and diet.
 In addition, surveys will be drafted and distributed to inquire about other zoos’ experiences regarding species-typical behavior, as well as husbandry and management practices.
 The results from this study will not only aid the Philadelphia Zoo in the care of their primate collection, but will serve as an opportunity for undergraduate students from the University of Pennsylvania to engage in the research process, while contributing to their community.

 *Please be aware that no internal funding is available, though work study students are welcome, as well as those with external funding, independent studies, and of course, volunteers.*